RikkaApps/StorageRedirect-assets/docs/en/Common problems.md

 * **Album is empty in "WeChat" app**

-  If other redirected applications work properly, you may need to try to clear the data of "WeChat".
+  If other redirected applications work properly, you may need to try to clear the data of "WeChat" and **enable "WeChat"'s storage permission manually from app info**.
 (We have not yet been able to reproduce the problem)

 ### Specific device issues